Eyescale/Consensus/Release/Version-2.0/README.txt

        Note the possibility to use %% as EENO source when it is explicitely mentioned - the underlying "connection" remaining un-activable.

+    5. Signal event occurrences

+       B% Version-2.0 allows the following alternative syntax to be used

+		on signal~
+		on signal~ < src	// EENO

+       to test signal events - which are release events associated with CNDB base entities.
+See example usage in

+		Examples/1_Schematize/yak.new
+		Examples/3_TM.multi/TM-head_cell.story